Method of production - Caught at sea

 Capture area - North East Atlantic (FAO 27)

-Stock area - Kattegat, Skagerrak, North Sea and English Channel; Celtic Sea and West of Scotland
+Stock area - North Sea and Skagerrak; Celtic Sea and West of Scotland

 Fish type - White flat fish

 The common skate belies its name as it is becoming very rare in UK shallow seas and in European waters.
 The life history and demography of this species means that it has a very low resilience to fishing pressure, and its large body size means that it can be fished even from birth.
-Retaining and landing common skate is now prohibited in EU waters.
+As an EU Prohibited Species fishing for, retaining or landing common skate is prohibited in EU waters.
 Common skate is assessed as Critically Endangered by IUCN - World Conservation Union and is also listed by OSPAR as a threatened and declining species.
-It is also currently on the EU Prohibited Species List.
 Avoid Eating.

 Common skates belong to the Rajidae family which includes skates and rays.
 The common skate is the largest European batoid fish (flat elasmobranch fish with the pectoral fins fused to the sides of the head).
 Females can reach lengths of about 280cm and males about 200cm.
 Males mature at a length of about 125cm and females at about 180cm (both at over 10 years old).
 The species can live from 20 up to 100 years.

-Kattegat, Skagerrak, North Sea and English Channel; Celtic Sea and West of Scotland
+North Sea and Skagerrak; Celtic Sea and West of Scotland

 Sign up to get all the latest marine related news from MCS